Why book?

 The need-to-know

-Budget: The minimum cost for the ceremony can range from £290 to £1,005.
+Budget: Ceremony costs range from £290 to £1,005.

 Location: The Kensington and Chelsea Register Office at Chelsea Old Town Hall, King’s Road, Kensington and Chelsea, London, SW3 5EE